dustinpfister/blog_posts/_posts/threejs-normal-map.md

 ## 1 - What to know first before getting into normal maps

 This is not a getting started type post on threejs, I assume that you have at least some background working with threejs, javaScript, and client side web development in general.
 So I will not be getting into every little detail about the very basics of what you should know at this point.
 However in this section I will be quickly going over some things that you might want to read up more on if you need to.

+### 1.1 - Me mindful of the version numbers used with three.js

+When I wrote this post I was using r127 of threejs.

 ## 2 - Basic normal map example